-The Javan rhinoceros formerly occupied habitats from Bangladesh, Myanmar, Thailand, Lao PDR, Cambodia, Viet Nam, and probably southern China through peninsular Malaya to Sumatra and Java.
+The Javan rhinoceros formerly occupied habitats from Bangladesh, Myanmar, Thailand, Lao PDR, Cambodia, Viet Nam, and probably southern China through peninsular Malaysia to Sumatra and Java.
 Now however it is believed that the Javan rhino can only be found on the island of Java in Indonesia.
-The IUCN list this species as critically endangered with a population of approximately 40 – 60 individuals on Java.
+The International Union for Conservation of Nature (IUCN) lists this species as critically endangered with a population of approximately 40 – 60 individuals.

 The Javan rhinoceros was confirmed extinct from Viet Nam in October 2011 during surveillance work being conducted.
 Evidence collected confirms that the last rhinoceros was shot by suspected poachers in the Cat Loc area of Cat Tien national park in Viet Nam’s south.

 Poaching of rhinoceros is the major threat to populations as is evidenced throughout Africa and particularly in Asia with the depletion of almost the entire species of Javan rhinoceros.
-Rhinoceros are hunted predominantly for their horns.
+Rhinoceros are hunted predominantly for their horns for illegal trade activities globally and Viet Nam is identified as a large market, as well as a transshipment point for distribution throughout Asia.
 The horns are either for ornamental purposes or for use in traditional medicine.

 Poaching pressure escalated during the 1970s and 1980s as a result of the rising demand for rhino horn in Asia and the Middle East.
-In South Africa alone, 22 rhinos were illegally killed in 2003 but ten years later in 2013, up to 1,004 rhinos were slaughtered for horns, on average 2.75 rhinos are shot dead per day.
+In Africa alone, 60 rhinos were killed in 2006, but by 2015, the peak of illegal hunting, up to 1,349 rhinos were slaughtered for their horns, averaging 3 - 7 rhinos were shot dead every day.